 1.5 GAS EXTINGUISHING SYSTEMS REPRESENTATIVE

-Shall represent the FDIA at meetings with regards gas suppression and report all issues related to gas suppression to the committee.
+Shall represent the FDIA at meetings they are requested to attend, with regards to gas suppression and report back to the committee on all issues related to gas suppression.

 2.0.1 Shall control all relevant correspondence.

 2.0.2 All correspondence must be routed through the secretary.

 2.0.3 Shall control the post box, e-mail facility and website.

 2.0.4 Shall ensure that incoming correspondence is distributed.

 2.0.5 Shall keep a record of all correspondence received.

 2.0.6 Shall keep and distribute minutes of all meetings.

 2.0.7 Shall register all new members once they are approved by the committee.

 3.0 ANNUAL GENERAL MEETING